 Well, I don’t know if he’s ever heard my name, but I’d like to meet him.
 He represents certain things for me.
 He went through a lot, but didn’t seem bitter.
 I had some bad things happen to me in my life and felt bitter about it for some time.
 Certain people were always reminding you of what colour you were, that you were the son of a slave.
 I always felt like I was a second-class citizen.
 Regardless of what you said or did, it never seemed to be enough.
 But one of the highlights of my life, maybe four or five years ago, was when I was invited to go back to my home state of Mississippi and go to the capital.
 I was invited there by the Governor.
 For about an hour, all the legislators stopped doing their state business so they could talk to me.
 I tell you what, it was so touching I cried.
 I think that’s the highlight of my career.
 I finally became a citizen, rather than a second-class one.
 In the US today we have a black president, which I never thought would happen in my lifetime.
 I’m just so glad I lived this long.

-He has won 16 Grammy Awards, including a Lifetime Achievement one in 1987.
+- He won 16 Grammy Awards, including a Lifetime Achievement one in 1987.

-He is a licensed private pilot, although he stopped flying when he was about 70.
+- He was a licensed private pilot, although he stopped flying when he was about 70.